 After Washington released him, Glasscock returned to Wheeling where he caught on with Ed Barrow's team in the Iron and Oil League.
 Batting over .400, he led his hometown team to the league championship.
 It was Barrow's and Glasscock's first pennant.

 Glasscock continued to play in the minor leagues as a first baseman until 1901.
 He topped the Western Association in 1896 with a .431 average.
 After three seasons with St. Paul, he finished up with Fort Wayne, Sioux City and Minneapolis.

 When he finally hung up the glove he never adjusted to wearing, he retired to Wheeling.
 He and his wife Rhoda Rose Dubla, who died in 1925, raised two sons, John T. and Eugene, and a daughter, Florence.
 Glasscock made a living as a carpenter.

-Glasscock died of a stroke in 1947 and was buried in Peninsula Cemetery in Wheeling.
+Glasscock died of a stroke in 1947 and was buried in Greenwood Cemetery in Wheeling.
 He was inducted into the West Virginia Hall of Fame in 1987.